AccelByte/accelbyte-go-sdk/README.md

     ...
 )
 ```
 Get the token, and use `ParseAccessToken` function.
-Set the second parameter as `true` if it wants to activate the local validation/
+Set the second parameter as `true` if it wants to validate before parse the access token
 ```go
 // get the access token string accessToken, err := oAuth20Service.GetToken()